 - The SEND team track and monitor the impact of the support on students' progress to enable them to reflect on the effectiveness of the support given and make adjustments accordingly.
-Progress towards these targets is reviewed regularly, at least termly, and relevant information communicated to parents in line with the requirements of the SEND Code of Practice. - Parents are also invited to attend SEND surgery once a term and are sent questionnaires to feedback on the provisions and support given to their child/children.
-This information is collated to identify gaps in provision. - Heads of Faculty and Pastoral teams also report on the progress made by students at well-being, pastoral and curriculum meetings.
+Progress towards these targets is reviewed regularly, and relevant information communicated to parents in line with the requirements of the SEND Code of Practice. - A SEND report is submitted to Governors every year, along with half termly updates on the SEND provision. - Students' non-academic progress is also tracked by those delivering intervention and every effort is made to give students a wholesome experience, where both academic and functional skills are developed. - Links with external organisations such as Safer Travel Birmingham, police liaison to engage students in their local community.